JetBrains/intellij-sdk-docs/topics/products/androidstudio/android_studio.md

   plugins = ['android']
 }

-tasks {
 runIde {
   // Absolute path to installed target 3.5 Android Studio to use as
   // IDE Development Instance (the "Contents" directory is macOS specific): ideDir = file('/Applications/Android Studio.app/Contents') }
-}
 ```

 </tab>